ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### Stub Files (PEP 484 & PEP 561)

 If you are using a library that isn't annotated, or you cannot modify source code to add annotations (e.g., C extension modules or third-party code), you can use _stub files_ (`.pyi` files) to provide type information.
-A stub file is a skeletal version of a module with only `pass` statements and type hints.
+A stub file is a skeletal version of a module with only `pass` statements and type annotations.
 PEP 561 describes how libraries can distribute these stubs so that your type checker picks them up.
 For instance, popular libraries often ship a `py.typed` marker and include inline types or separate stub packages (e.g.
 `types-requests`).